simcesplatform/simcesplatform.github.io/markdown/core_run-preparations.md

 To register all the required component types to the platform follow the procedure:

 1. Modify the Git server file so that it contains the code repository name for the component in question in the Repositories listing.
-See the section Git server file format about the details of the used attributes and the syntax for the file.
+See the section [Git server file format](#git-server-file-format) about the details of the used attributes and the syntax for the file.
     - Use the file `components/github_server_domain.yml` if the repositories are available at GitHub
     - Use the file `components/gitlab_server_domain.yml` if the repositories are in the GitLab server used in the development of the platform.
+        - Note, when using private repositories which require access tokens, remember to add the required tokens to file `access_tokens.env`.
     - It is also possible to create completely new Git server file under the folder `components`.
 All files under the folder are gone through when fetching the manifest files.
     - Alternatively, it is also possible to manually copy the component manifest file to the folder `manifests`.
 All YAML files under that folder are taken to account when the platform is started.
     - There also exists a script that can be used to copy locally existing manifest files to the manifests folder.
 To use it, first edit the file `local_manifest_files.txt` to include the paths to the local manifest files and then run: `source fetch_local_manifests.sh local_manifest_files.txt`